younata/personal_knowledge/src/astronomy/astrophotography/README.md

 ### Star Trails

-Sometimes you're going for that really cool effect, othertimes you're not.
+Sometimes you're going for that really cool effect, most times you're not.

 <a href="http://www.astropix.com/index.html" data-proofer-ignore>Here's an article</a> from Jerry Lodriguss on how to deal with star trails.